allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 fi
 ```

-Now we'll be able to start WireMock by simply running `./wiremock.sh` and stop it by running `./wiremock.sh -k`.
+Now we’ll be able to start WireMock by simply running `./wiremock.sh` and stop it by running `./wiremock.sh -k`.
 We can even run WireMock in record mode to record new mappings with `./wiremock.sh -r`.

 The script expects to find *mappings* and *__files* directories with mock files in the script directory — this can